mitre/secure-coding-case-studies/java/msccs-11.md

 <a href="https://capec.mitre.org/data/definitions/63.html">CAPEC-63: Cross-Site Scripting</a>

-To exploit this vulnerability, an adversary can submit a tainted publication name
+To exploit this vulnerability, an adversary can submit a tainted publication name which is stored in the database.

+When there is a notification during an invite user ... if userGroupRoles is empty it sends a notification to invite them

+NOTIFICATION_TYPE_ADD_ENTRY

+notification is picked up by the handler and a message is sent to the user.
+The message is generated using the vulnerable code and include the publication name without neutralization.

 ### Fix: